-after her trip home to provo.
-Grandmother Holmes continued her visit uritil March.
-We put her on the train for her last trip home Word reached us just five days ago that she had passed away.
-Margaret left at once for Kaymond, and at the moment is there with the rest of her family paying her respects to one of the worlds truly great women.
+Holmes continued her visit until March.
+We put her on the train for her last true home Word reached us just five days ago that she had passed away.
+Margaret left at once for Raymond, and at the moment is there with the rest of her family paying her respects to one of the worlds truly great women.
 She was loved by everyone who knew her.
 MotherHolmes passing will leave a definite void in our lives.

-Affargaret and I both continued with our teaching.
+Margaret and I both continued with our teaching.
 We worked at night courses as well.
 By June I had completed my final requirements for my Masters Degree.
-Margaret enralled at BYLL for Summer Courses and left with Jane, June 1st.
+Margaret enrolled at BYU for Summer Courses and left with June, June 1st.
+Gary remained at the "Y"

-Gary remained at the "Y for the Summer.
+for the summer.
 Ellen Claire and I finished our term at Steinmetz.
 We took over the job of decorating the house completely before we joined the others.
 All the paper came off the walls and a complete paint job replaced it.
-By the 18 July were read to leave for Provo.
+By the 18 July were ready to leave for Provo.